Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Introduction

-{ \it Background and knowledge gap}: The proposal of this component in Ref.~\cite{thanh_le_building_2020} was based on the theoretically established fact that topological superconductors exhibit a robust $4\pi$-periodic `fractional' Josephson effect~\cite{kitaev_unpaired_2001}.
-The origin of this effect is attributed to the presence of Majorana zero-energy modes on either side of the junction, which allow transfer of single electrons, in contrast to the transfer of Cooper pairs across a Josephson junction of topologically trivial superconductors.
+The phenomenology of a $4\pi$-junction is based on a theoretical proposal that topological superconductors exhibit a robust $4\pi$-periodic `fractional' Josephson effect~\cite{kitaev_unpaired_2001}.
+The origin of this effect is attributed to the presence of Majorana zero-energy modes on either side of the junction, which allow coherent transfer of half of a Cooper-pair.
+This contrasts the Josephson effect in topologically trivial superconductors in which charge is transferred across a Josephson junction in integer numbers of Cooper pairs.
 Systems involving topological superconducting junctions have been studied in the literature in various contexts \cite{keselman_spectral_2019, ginossar_microwave_2014, avila_majorana_2020, lutchyn_majorana_2010, pino_minimal_2024} (see \cite{prada_andreev_2020} for a recent review).
-However, most existing work emphasises the spectroscopy of the system for the purposes of detecting signatures of topological superconductivity.
-To our knowledge, the dynamics of a topological superconducting junction, especially in the parameter regime with non-negligible charging energy, has not been studied before.
+However, most existing work emphasizes the spectroscopy of the system for the purposes of detecting signatures of topological superconductivity.
+Here we consider the time-domain dynamics of one or more transmons coupled to a microscopic model of a $4\pi$ element to evaluate their potential utility as physically-motivated, electronically-controlled quantum gates.

-When a topological superconducting junction is added in parallel to the transmon circuit for the purpose of gate operations, the superconducting degrees of freedom get entangled with the junction degrees of freedom.
-The even- and odd-electron parity states of the superconducting island form the computational basis states of the qubit.
+When a topological superconducting junction is added in parallel to a transmon circuit, the superconducting degrees of freedom become correlated with the junction degrees of freedom, allowing the fermion parity of the superconducting island to change.
+The even and odd parity states of the superconducting island form the computational basis states of the quasicharge qubit.
 Such a qubit has been studied independently in other works~\cite{ginossar_microwave_2014}, where it was called a Majorana-transmon (MT) qubit~\cite{ginossar_microwave_2014}.
-However, previous work did not investigate implementation of gates for such a qubit.
+RF-controlled gates have been proposed~\cite{yavilberg_fermion_2015} for these qubits.